Lakeland High School (Michigan)

 Lakeland High School (LHS), commonly referred to as White Lake Lakeland (Note: "White Lake Lakeland" is commonly used in local and regional media outlets, especially when reporting sports scores and competition outcomes.) or Lakeland, is a public high school located in White Lake, Michigan.
 As of 2023, the current Interim principal is Libby Held.
 Lakeland opened in 1975, and is in the Huron Valley School District.

-While the physical school itself opened in September 1975 (for the 1975–1976 school year), a separate class of "Lakeland High School" students attended Milford High School for one year (1974-1975), on a split schedule.
+While the physical school itself opened in September 1975 (for the 1975–1976 school year), a separate, charter body of "Lakeland High School" students attended Milford High School for up to three years (1972-1975), on a split schedule.

 Athletics

 Lakeland High School is a member of the Michigan High School Athletic Association (MHSAA) and is home to 14 boys and 14 girls varsity teams across 18 different sports.
 Lakeland has won five state titles since opening in 1975.
 These include four in boys' cross country (1991, 1996, 1997, 2016), and one in girls' bowling (2006).